husudosu/yamakanban/README.md

     -   [ ] New checklist, checklist item created,
 -   [ ] Add @usertomention support to comment system,
 -   [ ] Make better user experience,
--   [ ] Notify users be new versions on frontend,
+-   [ ] Notify users about new versions on frontend,
 -   [ ] Better smartphone support,
 -   [ ] Refactor code both on backend and frontend.
 Create API documentation.
 -   [ ] Come up with a project name. **SERIOUSLY THIS IS THE HARDEST PART FOR ME.**
         And of course fix all the bugs :-)

+# Known issues

+You could help with these bugs if you'd like to contribute to this project.

+-   [ ] When you create a checklist on a card and add a single item into the list it creates duplicate entry.
+If you close and reopen the card, the issue is gone.
+Don't know what's going on.
+Store commit runs only once pushing into the array running only once as should be, but still get duplication.

 # Screenshots